 BMS (Battery Management System) updates

-We are in communication with MG about the BMS update situation and it has caused major problems for quite a few drivers - we are trying to determine exactly how many from MG.
 The October BMS update (1016620R040) was faulty and led to slow equalisation charging, lower range and increased battery drain.
-They have confirmed several times that if owners cars are on the VIN list of those who have had the faulty update installed in error between late October and mid January, there should be ZERO charge to install the latest fix version.
-The latest BMS update (1230621A01) issued end January 2021 has solved the problem - but your battery will take a while to return to top condition.
-(We understand this could be up to 30 equalisation charges.)
-Contact your dealer to have it installed.
+They have confirmed several times that if owners' cars are on the VIN list (compiled by MG) of those who have had the faulty update installed in error between late October and mid January, there should be ZERO charge to install the latest fix version.
+The January BMS update (1230621A01 followed by a new part number ending in EU) issued end January 2021 has solved the problem - but your battery will require MULTIPLE CHARGES AND DISCHARGES to return to top condition.
+(We understand this could be up to approximately 30 equalisation charges.)
+Contact your dealer to have the newest BMS update installed.
+(If possible make sure you confirm your concerns in writing, as well as verbally.)
 If your car was affected, you will also be offered a free service.
 See posts below for useful information and advice.
-If you are a new purchaser, check with your dealer whether the newest BMS update is installed before you take delivery.
+Please note: some dealers have been told to carry out the outstanding updates by 31/3.
+If they do it after this date they will not be reimbursed by MG.
+We are aware of the fact that potentially between 1,000 and 2,000 cars are still affected.
+(Update 31/3 - owing to the fact that so many cars are still outstanding, MG are likely to have to change their target date re reimbursing dealers.)
+If you dealer has not contacted you and you are concerned, get in touch with them asap.
+(If your car's voltage when fully charged is reading 449 - 455v, do not worry, your car is fine and does not need attention.)

 Comment from Miles Roberts (Chorley - recommended dealer) 11/2/21